 It allows long time input level of 10dBm.
-But within frequency under 100kHz should be less than 0dBm to avoid unexpected damage.
+But as for frequency under 100kHz, input power should be less than 0dBm to avoid low-probability damage.

-For frequency above 10MHz and the attenuator set to more than 10dB, the peak power pulse input should be less than 30dBm and its pulse width needs to be narrower than100us time.
+For frequency above 10MHz and the attenuator set to more than 10dB, the peak power pulse input should be less than 30dBm and its pulse width needs to be narrower than 100us time.